kubedb/docs/docs/guides/mongodb/volume-expansion/standalone.md

   databaseRef:
     name: mg-standalone
   volumeExpansion:
-    mode: "Online"
     standalone: 2Gi
+    mode: Online
 ```

 Here,

-- `spec.databaseRef.name` specifies that we are performing volume expansion operation on `mops-volume-exp-standalone` database.
+- `spec.databaseRef.name` specifies that we are performing volume expansion operation on `mg-standalone` database.
 - `spec.type` specifies that we are performing `VolumeExpansion` on our database.
 - `spec.volumeExpansion.standalone` specifies the desired volume size.
+- `spec.volumeExpansion.mode` specifies the desired volume expansion mode(`Online` or `Offline`).

+During `Online` VolumeExpansion KubeDB expands volume without pausing database object, it directly updates the underlying PVC.
+And for `Offline` volume expansion, the database is paused.
+The Pods are deleted and PVC is updated.
+Then the database Pods are recreated with updated PVC.

 Let's create the `MongoDBOpsRequest` CR we have shown above,